BN-Content/html2docx/README.md

 # html3docx
 A fork of https://github.com/johnjor/html2docx, which itself is a fork of https://github.com/pqzx/html2docx.
-This version will focus on support of right-to-left languages.
+This version will focus on support of right-to-left languages and MSWord's "east_asia" languages, Chinese/Japanese/Korean.

 Consider it a replacement to either [html3docx](https://pypi.org/project/html3docx/) or [htmldocx](https://pypi.org/project/htmldocx/); it should work in place of either of them as-is.